 |All set on moving to Tampa?
 Find out how moving containers can make relocating easier, especially when plans change.
 Get a personalized quote at PODS online for local moves, or get expert advice on long-distance moves at 855-706-4758.|

-14. There are so many things to do in Tampa Bay, you’ll wish you were retired
+14. There are so many things to do While Living in Tampa Bay, you’ll wish you were retired

 Whether you’re new or a longtime resident, you can always find something fun and interesting to do in Tampa Bay.
 Besides the beaches, outdoor activities abound.
 You might be surprised to find some of the most lush Florida wilderness in Hillsborough County right outside Tampa.
 Downtown St. Petersburg is brimming with first-class museums and foodies of all types can easily eat their way around the entire bay area without ever getting bored.